Rupert is a prolific author who has been creating engaging literature since 2002.

 Book signings - South Africa

-Rupert will be in South Africa in 2026 launching the Nguni Series of Field Guides.
+Rupert will be in South Africa in 2026 launching the Nguni Series Field Guides.

 Music to accompany